ARL-UTEP-OC/cdes/README.md

 4. Load CDES into the CORE scenario by
 - Click on Session -> Hooks
-- Add a new runtime hook and have it load the cdes_loader.py at startup, e.g.,
+- Add a new runtime hook and have it load the cdes_loader.py at startup, e.g., add the line
 ```
 python /home/username/cdes/cdes_loader.py &
 ```